DataFire/Integrations/integrations/generated/postmarkapp_server/README.md

   * HtmlBody `string`: The html body content to validate.
 Must be specified if Subject or
   * InlineCssForHtmlTestRender `boolean`: When HtmlBody is specified, the test render will have style blocks
   * Subject `string`: The subject content to validate.
 Must be specified if HtmlBody or
+  * TestRenderModel `object`: The model to be used when rendering test content.
   * TextBody `string`: The text body content to validate.
 Must be specified if HtmlBody or
-  * TextRenderModel `object`: The model to be used when rendering test content.

 ### TemplateValidationResponse
 * TemplateValidationResponse `object`